Start planning your trip

 10. Nagasaki Confucian Shrine

-This shrine was built in 1893 by Chinese residents in Japan, with the support of the Chinese government, to worship Confucius, the founder of Confucianism.
+The Nagasaki Confucian Shrine was built in 1893 by Chinese residents in Japan, with the support of the Chinese government, to worship Confucius, the founder of Confucianism.
 The colorful architecture is built in traditional Chinese style, with such features as the Hekisui Bridge and the Gimon Gate at the entrance.

 11. Nabekanmuriyama Park

 From the second gate of Glover Garden, it takes about ten minutes on foot to reach Nabekanmuriyama (Mount Nabekanmuri), which rises 169 meters above sea level.
 The view of the city and port of Nagasaki from the park observatory is breathtaking.
-The nighttime view was chosen as one of the New Three Best Nightscapes in the World, and is certainly worth a look.
+The nighttime view was chosen as one of the New Three Best Nightscapes in the World and is certainly worth a look.

-During the day, the Glover Residence, Gunkanjima and the five component sites of a World Heritage (Sites of Japan’s Meiji Industrial Revolution) site can be seen from the observatory.
+During the day, the Glover Residence, Gunkanjima, and the five component sites of a World Heritage (Sites of Japan’s Meiji Industrial Revolution) site can be seen from the observatory.
 If you plan to visit the park, be sure to wear shoes that are fit for an uphill climb.

 12. Mount Inasa